Ottawa’s growing Jewish community of 15,000 strong is more than 100 years old and enjoys a rich heritage.

-Young Jewish adults, between the ages of 18 to 45, are a growing and dynamic group emerging within the community.
+Jewish young adults under 40 are a growing and dynamic group emerging within the community.
 There are many programs and initiatives, from traditional Shabbat dinners to speed dating, that all provide great networking opportunities. more

 Hillel Ottawa is the centre for Jewish Campus Life for Jewish students from Carleton University, the University of Ottawa and Algonquin College.
 Hillel provides various social, cultural and religious experiences, and prepares students for leadership on our campuses and beyond.

 Ottawa has numerous synagogues for every level of observance, including: Orthodox, Conservative, reform, Chabad and Reconstructionist.
 Memberships include weekly and High Holiday services, plus a wide variety of educational programs and social opportunities. see list

 The OVH under the direction of Rabbi Levy Teitlbaum, continues to expand the kosher services available to the community.
 The team of mashgichim work hard to ensure a high standard of excellence is maintained and internationally recognized by other kashrut agencies.
 For more information visit the OVH website.

 Ottawa Jewish Archives

 The Archives is dedicated to gathering, recording and preserving the collective memory of the Jewish community in Ottawa and making the historical records accessible to all persons for their use, well-being and enjoyment.